 profile picture

-Most people are familiar with the parties taking part in the transaction.
-The real estate agent is the most known person in the transaction.
-Next, the mortgage company provides the financial capital needed to fund the deal.
-The title company sees to it that all areas of the exchange are completed and that a clear title transfers to the buyer from the seller.
+Most people are familiar with the parties having a role in the transaction.
+The real estate agent is the most recognizable entity in the exchange.
+Then, the lender provides the money required to finance the deal.
+And the title company ensures that all requirements of the sale are completed and that a clear title transfers from the seller to the purchaser.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is consistent with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the property is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Grantham Appraisal & Realty, Inc. will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical person would expect them to be.
-To ensure the stated size of the property is accurate and describe the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.
+To ascertain an accurate status of the property, it's our duty to first conduct a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

-Here, the appraiser analyzes information on local building costs, labor rates and other factors to calculate how much it would cost to construct a property nearly identical to the one being appraised.
-This value commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+This is where the appraiser pulls information on local building costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
+This value often sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Sales Comparison

-Appraisers get to know the neighborhoods in which they work.
+Appraisers become very familiar with the subdivisions in which they appraise.
 They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately match the features of subject.

-• If, for example, the comparable has a fireplace and the subject does not, the appraiser may deduct the value of a fireplace from the sales price of the comparable.
+• Say, for example, the comparable property has an extra half bath that the subject does not, the appraiser may subtract the value of that half bath from the sales price of the comparable.

-An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true worth of features of homes in Fortson and Muscogee, Grantham Appraisal & Realty, Inc. can't be beat.
-The sales comparison approach to value is typically given the most consideration when an appraisal is for a home exchange.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to valuing features of homes in Fortson and Muscogee, Grantham Appraisal & Realty, Inc. is your local authority.
+This approach to value is commonly given the most importance when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-It all comes down to this, an appraiser from Grantham Appraisal & Realty, Inc. will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+Note: While this amount is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Grantham Appraisal & Realty, Inc. will help you discover the most accurate property value, so you can make the most informed real estate decisions.